photographing the red hot street style of são paulo, straight up | read | i-D

 What's the best advice you would give to a newcomer in your city?

-L: The centre ("República" subway station) where I live.
-The centre of São Paulo is so alive.
-R: All the gays and the artistic people live in the centre.
+L: The center ("República" subway station), where I live.
+The center of São Paulo is so alive.
+R: All the gays and the artistic people live in the center.
 The parties are good here.

 Rafhaela Zyom Betiatom, 20 / Singer